• Skip to primary navigation

 • 3 cups red enchilada sauce (see recipe above), divided

-• 2 tbsp fresh lime juice (approx. 1 lime), plus more for serving
+• 2 tablespoon fresh lime juice (approx. 1 lime), plus more for serving

 • 10-12 corn tortillas